September 2024 Admission

 Child’s Home Address

-A child’s home address is considered to be a residential property that is the child’s only or main residence (not an address at which the child may sometimes stay or sleep) and which is either owned by the child’s parent, parents, or guardian or leased or rented to them under a least or written rental agreement.
+A child’s home address is considered to be a residential property that is the child’s only or main residence (not an address at which the child may sometimes stay or sleep) and which is either owned by the child’s parent, parents, or guardian or leased or rented to them under a lease or written rental agreement.
 Where partners live apart but share responsibility for the child, and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of week days.

 Where applications are received after the deadline set by Kent County Council an Enquiry List will be maintained.
 Priority of admission will be determined by the above criteria.
 In the event of a “tie breaker” situation the nearness of an applicant’s home to school will be the decider.
 In the event that more than one applicant has the same distance from home to school (as measured by the Local Authority), and then a random selection will be applied.